BRIGADIER-GENERAL JOHN JACOB CB

 View of Jacobabad, John Jacob's house.

-John Jacob's grave at Jacobabad
+John Jacob's grave at Jacobabad.
+Photographs kindly supplied by Danyal Gilani.

 Scinde Horse: A portrait of an Officer of the Scinde Horse.